Peter Stoykewych

-Peter Justin Stoykewych (born July 14, 1992) is a Canadian former professional ice hockey defenseman and current American Hockey League (AHL) linesman.
+Peter Justin Stoykewych (born July 14, 1992) is a Canadian former professional ice hockey defenceman and current American Hockey League (AHL) linesman.
 He most notably played for and served as captain with the Manitoba Moose of the AHL after being drafted by the Atlanta Thrashers in the 2010 NHL Entry Draft.

 Early life

 Stoykewych was born on July 14, 1992, in Winnipeg, Manitoba to parents Andrew and Sheryl Stoykewych.
 His father serves on the staff of the Department of Surgery at the Health Sciences Centre and the Faculty of Dentistry at the University of Manitoba.
 Stoykewych is the middle child of three brothers, Adam and Paul, who also played hockey.

 Playing career

 Junior

 Growing up in Manitoba, Stoykewych played in the Assiniboine Park Minor Hockey Association with the Bantam AA Assiniboine Park Rangers and Bantam AAA Winnipeg Monarchs.
 Following this, he joined the Midget AAA Winnipeg Wild where he won the Top Defenceman Award during the month of October 2007.
 Stoykewych also played for the Manitoba Junior Hockey League’s Winnipeg Blues before being drafted by the Des Moines Buccaneers in the United States Hockey League (USHL).

 He was selected by the Atlanta Thrashers in the seventh round, 199th overall, of the 2010 NHL Entry Draft, ultimately becoming the Thrashers' final ever draft pick before their relocation to Winnipeg, Manitoba to become the Winnipeg Jets.
 Despite his draft selection, Stoykewych opted to join the Colorado College Tigers to play four seasons of collegiate hockey.